Johor Bahru skyline in 2026

 Is it safe to live in Johor Bahru in 2026?

-Yes, safety has significantly improved thanks to smart surveillance and an increased police presence in the tourist and residential areas of Iskandar.
-For more details, consult our guide on security in Malaysia.
+Yes, safety has improved considerably thanks to smart surveillance and an increased police presence in the tourist and residential areas of Iskandar.
+For more details, see our guide to safety in Malaysia.

-What is the monthly budget for a family of 4?
+What monthly budget for a family of four?

-Although most doctors speak English, we have listed some contacts in our directory of French-speaking doctors.
+Although most doctors speak English, we have listed a few contacts in our directory of French-speaking doctors.

-It's a revolution.
-It transports up to 10,000 passengers per hour.
-Immigration checks are centralized ("Single Checkpoint"), which significantly speeds up the crossing.
+It's a game changer.
+It can carry up to 10,000 passengers per hour.
+Immigration checks are centralised (a "Single Checkpoint"), which speeds up crossing enormously.

 When is the best time to move?

-Avoid holiday periods (Chinese New Year, Hari Raya) as administrative activity slows down.
+Avoid the festive periods (Chinese New Year, Hari Raya) as administrative activity slows down.
 The climate is stable all year round.

 Ready to start your new life in Johor Bahru?

-Join our community of over 5,000 French-speaking expatriates already settled in Malaysia.
-Ask your questions and prepare for your move with peace of mind.
+Join our community of more than 5,000 French-speaking expats already settled in Malaysia.
+Ask your questions and plan your move with peace of mind.